Bone plates are used in internal fixation of fractures. The plate is fixed to the bone by application of screws on both sides of the fracture.

 Round drill guides may be used with oval holed plates when a lag screw is being placed through the plate or when the screw is being put in at an angle relative to the plate.

 It is sometimes necessary to hold a plate against the bone during a fixation.
-Holders should be placed carefully so as not to scratch plates.
+Holders should be placed carefully so as not to scratch the plates.

-Plates need to be bent in two situations
+Bone plates need to be bent in two situations

-- To produce a concavity during compression plating to ensure compression of the opposite cortex – pre bending.
+- To produce a concavity during compression plating to ensure compression of the opposite cortex – pre-bending.

-Plates should only be bent in one direction and not over bent and then corrected.
+Bone plates should only be bent in one direction and not over bent and then corrected.
 Such a maneuver is an example of a stress reversal which will damage the crystalline structure of the metal, weaken the plate and reduce its fatigue life.